Step-by-Step Guide

 Build Agent Infrastructure That Scales with Demand

 Design your AI agent infrastructure to handle growth without requiring architectural changes.
 Use auto-scaling cloud deployments that add capacity during demand spikes and scale down during quiet periods.
-Implement queue-based processing that absorbs burst workloads and processes them efficiently.
+Set up queue-based processing that absorbs burst workloads and processes them efficiently.
 Configure load balancing that distributes work across agent instances evenly.

-Plan for ten times your current volume in your infrastructure design.
-This does not mean you need to pay for ten times the capacity today, but the architecture should be able to scale to that level by adding resources rather than redesigning the system.
+Plan for 10x your current volume in your infrastructure design.
+This doesn't mean you need to pay for 10x the capacity today, but the architecture should be able to scale to that level by adding resources rather than redesigning the system.
 Cloud-native architectures with container orchestration make this kind of elastic scaling straightforward.

 5